ajac-zero/example-rag-app/README.md

-# Production RAG Example
+# Example RAG Application

-This repository contains a Python application that exposes a RAG pipeline through a REST API or interactive CLI.
+This repository contains a Python program that exposes a RAG pipeline through a REST API or interactive CLI.
 It is designed to serve as a reference implementation for AI applications that follow best practices.

+Importantly, this repository does not use any LLM framework!
+It works directly with the OpenAI API, which gives us more flexibility and control.

 It includes the following: